 Research.
 Make sure you are aware in advance of the current status of relevant legislation, the pros and cons of the argument, and the member's voting record and committee assignments.
-The MCC Washington Office is happy to help with this.
+MCC U.S. Peace & Justice Ministries is happy to help with this.

 Strategize.
 If you are visiting as a group, your group should plan to meet prior to the visit and identify the most important things you want to convey.
-It is often helpful to appoint a spokesperson or two who are responsible for explaining the issue and making the group's specific request.
+It is often helpful to appoint a spokesperson or two who are responsible for explaining the issue and making the group's photo/Christina Rodrigue specific request.
 Prepare supporting materials that you can leave with the office.